tollfu/Toronto-Urban-Mobility-Analysis/README.md

 The traffic-count dataset reports movements geographically as north, south, east, and west, while signal operation at intersections depends on **main-street versus side-street demand**.

-To bridge these interpretations, I developed a geometric orientation procedure:
+To bridge these interpretations, I developed a **geometric orientation procedure**:

 1. Match each signal's side-street name to Toronto Centreline data.
 2. Identify the centreline segment closest to the intersection.